Simplify Family Schedules with Routinesposted by Andrea | 04/25/2013

 - Special shopping weekend (once or twice a year — maybe stay over night or go to a fancy restaurant)

 Again, I could go on and on!

-All these traditions make planning your week, your meals, your after-school-activities, and your schedule so much simpler because it takes the guess work out.
+All these routines make planning your week, your meals, your after-school-activities, and your schedule so much simpler because it takes the guess work out.

-Yes, there might be times when you mix things up a bit or deviate from your “normal” traditions and routine, but if you always have that tradition to fall back on, life just seems to run smoother and be less stressful.
+Yes, there might be times when you mix things up a bit or deviate from your “normal” routine, but if you always have that routine to fall back on, life just seems to run smoother and be less stressful.

 Don’t you think?